happo/docs/website/docs/configuration.md

 The `title` of a page is used as the "component" identifier in the happo.io UI, so make sure it is unique for each page.

-_Note:_ when you're using the `pages` config, most other configuration options are ignored.

 ## `setupScript`